 I believe in consistency.
-Daily postings to your WordPress site is essential in keeping up your presence in the online communities.
+Postings to your WordPress site is essential in keeping up your presence in the online communities.
 That includes tags on not just the posts themselves, but also on the images within them.
 This is a must-do, as the majority of sellers, buyers and renters turn the internet before anywhere else.

-Many agents out there know they need some kind of online existence.
+Many agents know they need some kind of online existence.
 They see what their brokerage offers for site services, single property services, and they see what those other real estate web design companies offer.
 But what you may not realize is you could have it for a fraction of the price.
 All my clients have kept their “free” brokerage site, which I’ve linked to their WordPress site/blog.
 This creates a nice union of the two: incorporating a brand for yourself while being connected to your brokerage.
 Plus it makes it easier if/when you switch brokerages or go out on your own.

 If you are looking to compare, then I suggest the best way (the way that most of my clients and potential clients do) is by reviewing my services against any real estate web design company or any other virtual real estate assistant.
 To find out how you can stand out from the rest of the crowd, take a look at your current site, compare it with other agent sites and then look over my services offered to decide if that is whats best for you.

-With over 20+ years in the field, I have a true passion for real estate.
+I have a true passion for real estate.
 By staying on top of the online technology, and offering out of the box thinking, marketing real estate online.
 I test the networking systems to find out which social media is the most efficient and effective.
 I’ve come across a couple articles that may help answer the concerns you have. :)Kristine